anshul-aggarwal/mazegame/docs/Tracker.md

 ## Issues
 ### 1. Race Condition when first player joins

 a) Player A asks tracker about basicGameInfo().
 It receives the reply saying no players present.

 b) Player B also asks tracker at about same time (Before Player A has registered)

 c) Player A calls add method and declares itself as primary server.
 Also at the same time, Player B call add method on tracker and declares itself as primary server.

+d) Although the primary server declaration can be solved, IF the tracker returns the list of servers even while calling Add.
+However, if both the initial players have same Player ID, it will be a problem.

 ### 2. Player crashes and immediately tries to rejoin
 a) Player X crashes